We’ve been busy! Here is a summary:

 - There was no charity dedicated to helping ill and disabled children through the creative and therapeutic use of music

-- We have funded or part-funded around 6,150 music therapy sessions with children in the community
+- We have funded or part-funded over 6,000 music therapy sessions with children in the community

-- Soundtracks, our nationwide creative music programme in schools for children with special needs (launched in 2006), has now worked in more than 90 schools
+- Soundtracks, our nationwide creative music programme in schools for children with special needs (launched in 2006), has now worked in around 100 schools.

 - A book about our work is published by Jessica Kingsley Publishers

 - Just three years after our inception we were awarded the Guardian Jerwood Award for Community Achievement.
 We won the DSC Social Change Great Grant Giving Funders Award 2010.
-In 2012 we won a TalkTalk Digital Heroes Award, and in 2013 the Yorkshire Children of Courage Group Award.
+In 2012 we won a TalkTalk Digital Heroes Award.